IL Corn Announces 2026 State and Federal Legislative Priorities

 • Renewable Fuel Infrastructure Program

 • ICGA supports the investment for existing fuel dispensing and tank infrastructure that needs upgrades to support higher blends of renewable fuels.
-The proposal awards grants from existing industry funds to incentivize upgrading the infrastructure for cleaner biofuels.
+The proposal awards grants from industry funds collected by the state.
+Some of these funds are left unused for intended purpose and thus redirected for overall state budget.
+This legislation would be used for grants matched by industry dollars to modernize and upgrade fueling infrastructure for cleaner biofuels.

 • Support Family Farm Preservation Act